People Are Self-Diagnosing Gluten Sensitivity

 Ten years ago gluten was a foreign word to the general population.
-Today it is part of our mainstream culture, and gluten-related news and health articles stream across our computer screens.
-Unfortunately, online health advice in pop culture spreads faster than scientifically sound medical information.
+Today it is part of our mainstream culture.
+Gluten-related news and health articles stream across our computer screens.
+Unfortunately, online health advice spreads faster than scientifically sound medical information.
 Too frequently, the result is that people are skipping valid testing and self-diagnosing gluten sensitivity, sometimes with the encouragement of their practitioners.
-A new Australian study sheds light on self-diagnosis and the accompanying health risks, while an article in Scientific American assesses the state of knowledge about gluten sensitivity.
+An Australian study sheds light on self-diagnosis and the accompanying health risks.

 Why Patients Self-Diagnose Gluten Sensitivity

 For years, patients have had to struggle to get tested due to the medical community’s lack of knowledge about celiac disease and non-celiac gluten sensitivity.
-Physician understanding of gluten disorders is increasing, but it seems to coincide with an unfortunate trend I am noticing in my office.
+Physician understanding of gluten disorders is increasing, but practioner knowledge is still lacking.
 An increasing number of people are self-diagnosing non-celiac gluten sensitivity (NCGS) or being diagnosed with it without appropriate evaluation for celiac disease.

 The probable reasons for this trend are many.
 Friends describe the benefits they’ve achieved with a gluten-free diet, so others aim for similar results.
 Information abounds on the Internet, so evaluation from health care providers is not always deemed necessary.
 Books and media outlets tout miraculous cures with gluten-free diets so people follow suit and just try it out.